yacobgugsa/text-adventure/README.md

 # text-adventure
-A text adventure written in C++ and licensed under GPL.
+A text adventure written in C++ and licensed under GPL v3.0.

 To run: